gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

         * The Residuals vs Fitted and Scale-Location plots (Figure
         \@ref(fig:Figure8-14)) do not show much more than a football shape, which is our desired result.

+        * The partial residuals are displayed in Figure \@ref(fig:Figure8-15) and do not suggest any clear missed curvature.

             * Together, there is no suggestion of a violation of the linearity assumption.